Improvements to Come

 One change is that the IRS will have to notify an individual taxpayer for an audit before contacting friends, neighbors or clients.

 Secondly, taxpayers in a collection dispute will have access to IRS Appeals.
-IRS Appeals is a low-cost form for sorting out legal troubles instead of the costly and timely nature of court.
-Additionally, instead of IRS Appeals being a court of law it will take after a court of equity.
+IRS Appeals is a low-cost form for sorting out legal troubles instead of the costly and timely nature of courts.
+Additionally, instead of IRS Appeals being thought of as a court of law it will take after a court of equity.
 So, more information can be considered when determining the outcome of a dispute.

 Where will the funding come from?
 Is congress expecting too much from the already underfunded and understaffed agency?

 Richard Levine, counsel at Withers Bergman, questions whether the IRS will find competent employees for the Appeals department.

 On the other hand, would the Appeals department save the agency the costly time and money it takes pursuing taxpayers in court?